GianniBuoni/dotfiles/README.md

 ## /env Directory

-`flake.nix` depends on imports and a couple other files from this directory to build the system.
+`flake.nix` depends on imports from this directory to build the System and Home Manager.

-`env` should look like this:
+`/env` should look like this:

 ```
 env